 When DKIM setup is complete, "Authenticating email" displays.

-- To confirm that DKIM signing is turned on, send an email message to someone who is using Gmail or G Suite.
+- To confirm that DKIM signing is turned on, send an email message to someone who is using Gmail or Google Workspace.
 You can't do this test by sending yourself a test message.

 - Open the message in the recipient's inbox.